-Another way to maximise your space is to go for a more minimalist look.
-Keep your small urban garden looking smart and tidy with artificial grass, modern furniture and a strict colour palette.
+Another way to maximize your space is to go for a more minimalist look.
+Keep your small urban garden looking smart and tidy with artificial grass, modern furniture, and a strict color palette.

 Make the most of a narrow garden by creating a paved path that accentuates its length and leads to its focal point.
 In this case, it’s a stylish pergola that adds both privacy and shelter to the garden.
 Select a few pieces of furniture and you’ll have a lovely seating area.

 8. Colour splash

 They say you should stick to light colors in small gardens but personally, we’re partial to a splash of color!
 Notice the lighting used to illuminate this outdoor terrace?
 Getting your lighting right is essential, especially if you plan on using your garden after dark.